hrittikhere/events/readme.md

 4. [Remote - SSH: Editing Configuration Files](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh-edit)
 ---

-More details and Instructions would be added here:
+## More details and Instructions:
+1. Have an Azure Subscription or don't forget to fill the form for In-event vouchers.
+2.